TimothyDJones/quotes/README.md

 ## Joy
 There are souls in this world which have the gift of finding joy everywhere and of leaving it behind them when they go. ―[Frederick William Faber](https://en.m.wikipedia.org/wiki/Frederick_William_Faber)

+Most of us would be upset if we were accused of being 'silly.'
+But the word 'silly' comes from the old English word 'selig,' and its literal definition is 'to be blessed, happy, healthy and prosperous. ―Zig Ziglar

 ## Perspective
 Be not angry that you cannot make others as you wish them to be, since you cannot make yourself as you wish to be. ―Thomas à Kempis